 I had this phase once where just about every Friday night I’d make chicken risotto, and every Friday night my son would curl up his nose and wail “that’s not risotto!” because where we live risotto may be very popular, just not with chicken.
 So I’d end up giving him pasta and ragù instead, whereas the other one would just sit in front of the TV with me, both with our bowls and eating it with a spoon.
 I can’t remember where my husband featured in all this – possibly he didn’t – but for ages it was my favourite comfort food.
 It felt virtuous somehow, eating chicken with rice and naturally with all the goodness.

 Today it was meatballs.
 I have this book on loan from the library – a Slow Food touring guide to regional Italian cookery.
 Meatballs – Bologna.
 Oh yes please.
 It’s the kind of thing I can dream of.
 The last time I was in Bologna I went to Trattoria Anna Maria near the university and ate what are known as “assaggi” or tastes.
-Of course the ravioli were wonderful, but it was the fresh tagliatelle with ragù.
+Of course the ravioli were wonderful, but it was the fresh tagliatelle with ragù that stole the show.
 I’d been to a pastificio – or shop where they made fresh pasta.
 The woman there was telling me how she makes her ragù, assuring me that the Bolognese ragù was by far the best.
-She commented on my northern accent and told me I hadn’t eaten ragù unless I’d eaten it here.
+She commented on my northern Italian accent and told me I hadn’t eaten ragù unless I’d eaten it here.

 “Of course nowadays we’re no longer working in the fields so we don’t need all this rich food,” she said, giving me her healthy version ragù.
 I just sat there and smiled and said nothing.
 I didn’t tell her my husband often puts half sausage meat in ours for extra flavour, which isn’t exactly traditional but tastes so good all the same.
 If you’re going to make something something like tagliatelle with ragù, then surely this isn’t the time to skimp?
 Eat it less would be my own theory, but at least when you do eat it, eat it well.